Mins0o/Mins0o/README.md

 # 강민수 :kr: Minsoo Kang
 ~~## Repositories that I am currently working on →~~
+Now I prefer to use my own git server and mostly stay within self-hosted servers.
+FOSS is good, but my projects has become more private these days, for my personal needs.
+I will still post publically useful codes now and then if I have a sharable one.
 ---
 <!--
 **Mins0o/Mins0o** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.